stomp/stomp-spec/src/stomp-specification-1.2.md

 A STOMP client is a user-agent which can act in two (possibly simultaneous)
 modes:

-* As a producer, sending messages to a destination on the server via a `SEND` frame
+* as a producer, sending messages to a destination on the server via a `SEND` frame

-* As a consumer, sending a `SUBSCRIBE` frame for a given destination and receiving messages from the server as `MESSAGE` frames.
+* as a consumer, sending a `SUBSCRIBE` frame for a given destination and receiving messages from the server as `MESSAGE` frames.

 ### Changes in the Protocol